 You should see your doctor immediately if you are experiencing the following symptoms:

-- Constant, dull pain in one side of your back or flank
+- Worsening, dull pain in one side of your back or flank

 - Body aches, fatigue, fever

 - Recent urinary tract infection (UTI)